joddyarakaza/CPPFinalProject/README.md

 # SYNOPSIS

-Our code will help stores that have a online website to have inventory of the products the store has and so that cutomoers can order things online and how many there are in stock for delivery.
+Our code will help stores that have a online website to have inventory of the products the store has and so that cutomers can order things online and how many there are in stock for delivery.

 # CODE EXAMPLE